 - Pain or burning when you pass urine, an inability to pass urine, or leaking urine

 - Inability to pass wind or bowel motions

-- Increased vaginal blood loss or bad-smelling discharge
+- Increased vaginal blood loss or bad-smelling discharge from the wound

 - Coughing or shortness of breath

 - Swelling or pain in your calf (lower leg)